SquareSR/Red-Race-Route-3/README.md

 ## Victory Road

-Menu on step up into cave - "Boulder #1"
+Menu one step up into cave - "Boulder #1"
 - Use **Super Repel**
 - then use **Strength**